 - Least expensive option

-…but their style and options are rather limited, and sizing runs small.
+…but their style and options are rather limited, and sizing runs smaller.

 - Carries great jeans for tall plus size women of any age

-- Has simple darker washes without a lot of frill
+- Has simple darker washes without a lot of frills

 So who wins out?

 In this case, I’m going to give Torrid the win since they’re all-around great jeans.
 The quality is great, the fit is perfect, and they offer both 34” and 36” inseams for tall girls.
 The only negative is they’re more expensive than the other two options, but definitely worth it in my book!

 How’s your experience been with any of these brands?
 What’s your favorite brand for plus size tall jeans?